Suspected herdsmen attack Benue woman in her farm, chop off arm

 By Peter Duru – Makurdi

-The victim was said to be in her farm in the community bordering Nasararwa state when her attackers accosted her in the farm and attacked her.
+The victim was said to be on her farm in the community bordering Nasararwa state when her attackers accosted her on the farm and attacked her.

 She said “they came and attacked me with their knives, they asked me to place my hand on a log of wood when I resisted, they forcefully placed my hand on the wood and cut it off.